Photo Exhibition: “Edo/Tokyo – seen through its edifices”

 Edo/Tokyo as experimental crossroads of “East meeting West” in architecture

-Introducing 50 historical photographs from an album entitled “Assorted Japanese Sightseeing Spots”, taken by an Italian Envoy/Commander, B. Bolanni 1877-1881, the exhibition “Edo/Tokyo – seen through its edifices”will be presented for the first time outside of Japan, from the 15th to 30th of April 2019 at the Japan Information Center Hall of the Consulate-General of Japan in Chicago.
+Introducing 50 historical photographs from an album entitled “Assorted Japanese Sightseeing Spots” brought back to Italy by an Italian Envoy/Cunt Barbolani 1877-1881, the exhibition “Edo/Tokyo – Seen through its Edifices” will be presented for the first time outside of Japan, from the 15th to 30th of April 2019 at the Japan Information Center Hall of the Consulate-General of Japan in Chicago.

 Presented by the Japan Camera Industry Institute (JCII, Tokyo) and Media Art League (Tokyo/Toronto), this exhibition seeks to present a lost Edo transforming into Japan’s new capital of Tokyo, providing a dramatic contrast of a wistful nostalgic longing for the old ways of “Samurai Society” with an exuberant anticipating mood towards the advent of the newly reborn and modernizing imperial Japan.